cossacklabs/product-docs/acra/configuring-maintaining/debugging-and-troubleshooting/_index.md

 ### Versions and ciphers

 Acra only supports TLS `>= 1.2`, and [only secure cipher suites]({{< ref "acra/getting-started/requirements/#tls" >}}).
-One of the reasons TLS connection may fail is beacuse two peers do not have any TLS version + cipher in common.
+One of the reasons TLS connection may fail is because  two peers do not have any TLS version + cipher in common.

 ## Redis